ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

 running this processing, and there are certain bits that will fail on /home.
 If the filesystem on which the scripts are run is not a Lustre filesystem, it will exit without running anything.
-This is because the lustre striping is set (to 4 for the processing directories, and 1 for other directories like parsets, logs & metadata).
+This is because the Lustre striping is set at run-time (to 4 for the processing directories, and 1 for other directories like parsets, logs & metadata).